 |The evil accomplice of Gravity|

 The way that you enter my gate from the outside is with the key.
 I am the only one who has that key, except for the housing office which is located in another part of town.
 Even my Haris does not have a key to my gate.
-When you're on the inside going out, you push a blue button on the center of the gate and it releases in electronic lock which allows the door to open.
-Electronic lock is there to allow me to unlock the gate from inside the house if I've chosen to answer a knock on the door by using the intercom.
+When you're on the inside going out, you push a blue button on the center of the gate and it releases an electronic lock which allows the door to open.
+The electronic lock is there to allow me to unlock the gate from inside the house if I've chosen to answer a knock on the door by using the intercom.
 I have never used the intercom, choosing to just walk out my front door and open the gate to see whoever is ringing the doorbell.

 All of this background is necessary to explain what happened around noon on Sunday.

 As I've mentioned before almost anything can be delivered in Kuwait, including services.
 It was time for Falkor to be groomed so I called the grooming place and they came by and picked him up to take him to their shop to do the deed.
 I'm not sure how much extra I actually pay for the pickup and delivery, but it is convenient.
 When the guy rang my doorbell I walked out the gate and handed the dog to him and signed the appropriate paperwork.
 When I turned to walk back into my house I found the gate closed and solidly locked.
 Since I did not plan on the gate being closed, I did not take my keys with me and therefore I was outside with no way to get back inside.
 Did I mention already that I am the only one with a key to that door?
 Aside from leaving my keys inside the house, I had also left my phone on my desk.

 |The magic Blue Button|